-Phishing is a fraudulent scheme that is designed to steal your money by getting you to divulge personal information on websites that pretend to be legitimate portals.
+Phishing is an attack that is designed to steal your money, or your identity, by getting you to divulge personal information on websites that pretend to be legitimate sites.
 These websites are designed to lure you into revealing personal information, such as credit card numbers, bank information, or passwords.
 Cybercriminals typically pretend to be reputable companies, friends, or acquaintances in a fake message, which contains a link to a phishing website.

 Learn to spot a phishing message

 Phishing is a popular form of cybercrime because of how effective it is.
 Cybercriminals have been successful using emails, text messages, or direct messages on social media to get people to respond with their personal information.
 The best defense is awareness and knowing what to look for.

 Here are some ways to recognize a phishing email: